-It used to be that exact meant exact, and phrase meant phrase, but Google muddied the definitions a bit when they added close variants over the last few years.
-Close variants are Google’s way of using machine learning to ensure that advertisers don’t miss out on queries with similar intent.
+Before close variants were introduced, Exact meant exact, and Phrase meant phrase, and while Google muddied the definitions a bit when they introduced close variants over the last few years, close variants are Google’s way of using machine learning to ensure that advertisers don’t miss out on queries with similar intent.
 In fact, close variants let advertisers get 3-4% more clicks and conversions with ~85% of those from queries that weren’t previously captured5.

-With close variants now applicable to all of Google’s keyword match types, it’s more important than ever to monitor the search queries that are triggering your ads no matter what keyword type you use.
-If you find that there are irrelevant search terms matching your ads due to close variants, you can use negative keywords to rule out these searches.
+With close variants now applicable to all of Google’s keyword match types, it’s more important than ever to monitor the search queries that are triggering your ads no matter what keyword match type you are using.
+If you find that there are irrelevant search terms matching your ads due to close variants, you can use Negative keywords to rule out these searches.

-While not technically a match type, Negative keywords are a Google Ads keyword type, which is used to tell Google when you do not want your ads to be triggered.
-For example, a roofing company that doesn’t service tile roofs can eliminate any searches for tile roofing services by adding “tile” as a negative keyword.
+While not technically a match type, Negative keywords are a Google Ads keyword type that is used to tell Google when you do not want your ads to be triggered.
+For example, a roofing company that doesn’t service tile roofs can eliminate any searches for tile roofing services by adding “tile” as a Negative keyword.

 This will prevent your ads from appearing for search queries that your business can’t assist with, such as tile roofing company or best tile roof replacement company and can save you money.
 Using negatives also creates better opportunities to generate more business by showing your ads on searches for services you actually can provide.

-Unlike regular keywords, sometimes called positive keywords, negative keywords do not match to close variants.
+Unlike regular keywords, sometimes called positive keywords, negative keywords do not use close variants.
 This is important to keep in mind as you add negative keywords.
-In our tile roofing example, it may be necessary to add both tile and the plural form tiles, to better refine your searches depending on the negative keyword match type you are using.
+In our tile roofing example, it may be necessary to add both tile and/or the plural form tiles, to better refine your searches depending on the negative keyword match type you are using.